laurapratt87/ELK-Stack-Project/README.md

 ### Using the Playbook

-There were the four playbooks used when creating this network.
+There were four playbooks used when creating this network.

 | Playbook     | Action(s) |
 |----------|----------|